 To extend the RB-HMR approach to nonlinear PDEs of type \eqref{nonlinear_pde}, we therefore propose to proceed in the following way.
-Also for the construction of the collateral basis, we employ a highly nonlinear approximation.
+We employ a highly nonlinear approximation for the construction of the collateral basis.
 To generate a manifold of parametrized one-dimensional operator evaluations we use the solutions of the parametrized dimensionally reduced problem, derived as in the linear case, and the associated parametrization.
 During an adaptive training set extension procedure the sets of solution and operator snapshots are simultaneously generated.
-The collateral basis space is constructed by applying a POD to the operator snapshots and to compute the coefficients we employ the adaptive EPM. \\ The rigorous a priori and a posteriori error estimators for the adaptive EPM are employed for the derivation of a rigorous a posteriori error estimator based on the Brezzi-Rappaz-Raviart theory \cite{BRR81,CalRap1997} which estimates both the error contribution caused by model reduction and by the approximation of the nonlinear operator.
-Hence another contribution of this paper is the extension of the results in \cite{VerPat05} and particularly \cite{CaToUr09} from quadratically nonlinear to general nonlinear PDEs of type \eqref{nonlinear_pde}.
+The collateral basis space is constructed by applying a POD to the operator snapshots and for the computation of the coefficients we employ the adaptive EPM.

+The rigorous a priori and a posteriori error estimators for the adaptive EPM are employed for the derivation of a rigorous a posteriori error estimator based on the Brezzi-Rappaz-Raviart theory \cite{BRR81,CalRap1997} which estimates both the error contribution caused by model reduction and by the approximation of the nonlinear operator.
+Hence, another contribution of this paper is the extension of the results in \cite{VerPat05} and particularly \cite{CaToUr09} from quadratically nonlinear to general nonlinear PDEs of type \eqref{nonlinear_pde}.
 This a posteriori error estimator is used within the context of the adaptive snapshot generation procedure.
-Numerical experiments for the elliptic nonlinear diffusion equation show that due to an unfavorable inf-sup constant the Brezzi-Rappaz-Raviart condition is rather restrictive and that the effectivities of the error estimator are rather high.
-However, the numerical experiments demonstrate a fast convergence of the RB-HMR approach and a linear scaling in the number of finite elements used in the dominant direction. \\
+Numerical experiments for the elliptic nonlinear diffusion equation show that in many cases the proposed error estimator provides a sharp upper bound for the error.
+Moreover, the numerical experiments demonstrate a fast convergence of the RB-HMR approach and a close to linear scaling in the number of degrees of freedom of the discretization used in the dominant direction. \\

 The article is organized as follows.
 In Section \ref{epm} we introduce the adaptive EPM for the approximation of parametrized functions in $L^{2}(\omega)$.
 The approximation properties of the adaptive EPM are discussed and rigorous a priori and a posteriori error estimates are derived.
 In the subsequent Section \ref{sect-hmr-nonlin} the problem adapted RB-HMR framework \cite{OS10} is generalized to nonlinear problems, using the approximation properties of the adaptive EPM.
 The resulting model reduction algorithm is discussed in detail and analyzed rigorously based on the Brezzi-Rappaz-Raviart theory \cite{BRR81,CalRap1997}.
 Next, we analyze the convergence behavior and the computational efficiency of the RB-HMR approach numerically for an elliptic nonlinear diffusion problem in Section \ref{numerics_nonlin}.
 Furthermore, we investigate the reliability and effectivity of the proposed error estimators and test the applicability of the a priori and a posteriori bounds for the adaptive EPM.
 In Section \ref{conclusion} we provide some conclusions and final remarks.